2009 NBA Finals: Background

 The two team captains (the Lakers' Kobe Bryant and the Magic's Dwight Howard) were teammates and starters on the United States men's national team the previous summer, winning a gold medal at the 2008 Summer Olympics in Beijing.
 Each player defeated another fellow Olympic starter in his respective conference final series: Bryant defeated Carmelo Anthony's Denver Nuggets and Howard advanced past LeBron James' Cleveland Cavaliers.

+This series was nicknamed the "Disney Series" for its connections to The Walt Disney Company.
+Disney owns both ESPN, and Finals broadcaster ABC; Walt Disney World is located 20 mi from Orlando in nearby Lake Buena Vista, and Disneyland is located 30 mi from Los Angeles in nearby Anaheim.

-2009 NBA Playoffs
+2009 NBA playoffs

 Los Angeles Lakers

 The Lakers were the favorite to emerge from the Western Conference, but their road to the Finals was a tough one.
 They played three physical series against the Utah Jazz, Houston Rockets, and Denver Nuggets, winning in 5, 7, and 6 games, respectively.
-Going into the Finals, the Lakers finished off the Nuggets in the Western Conference Finals with two good performances in Games 5 and 6, making analysts pick them as the favorites in the Finals.
+Going into the Finals, the Lakers finished off the Nuggets in the Western Conference finals with two good performances in Games 5 and 6, making analysts pick them as the favorites in the Finals.
 It was their sixth Finals appearance of the decade and a record-extending 30th Finals appearance overall, the most for any NBA team.

 Orlando Magic

-The Magic were overlooked by many to even reach the Eastern Conference Finals, as they played in the shadows of the #1-seeded Cleveland Cavaliers, led by regular-season MVP LeBron James, and defending champion #2-seed Boston Celtics.
+The Magic were overlooked by many to even reach the Eastern Conference finals, as they played in the shadows of the #1-seeded Cleveland Cavaliers, led by regular-season MVP LeBron James, and defending champion #2-seed Boston Celtics.
 However, after dispatching the Philadelphia 76ers in six games, the Magic stunned the Celtics by winning Game 7 in Boston.
 The Celtics were previously 32–0 when leading a series 3–2, and 17–3 previously in Game 7s at home.
 Orlando assistant coach Patrick Ewing had publicly "guaranteed" that Orlando would win Game 7.